 - Hyperplastic polyps and inflammatory polyps: These polyps are generally not pre-cancerous.
-Those with large hyperplastic polyps may be recommended to get a colorectal cancer screening every ten years.
+Those with large hyperplastic polyps may be recommended to get a colorectal cancer screening more often.

 - Sessile serrated polyps (SSP) and traditional serrated adenomas (TSA): These polyps are treated very similar to adenomas because they have a higher risk of colorectal cancer.

 There are other factors that contribute to the likelihood of a polyp becoming cancerous.

 - If a polyp larger than 1 centimeter is found

 - If more than 3 polyps are found

 - If dysplasia is seen in the polyp after it’s removed.
 Dysplasia is another pre-cancerous condition.
 It means there’s an area in a polyp or lining of the colon where the cells look abnormal, but haven’t become cancer.

 How Does Colon Cancer Spread?

 If cancer forms in a polyp, it can grow into the wall of the colon or rectum over time.
 The wall of the colon is made of many layers.
 Colorectal cancer starts in the innermost layer and can grow outward through some or all the layers.
 Once cancer cells are in the wall, they grow into blood vessels or lymph vessels.
 Lymph vessels are tiny channels that carry away waste and fluid.
-Once they grow into blood vessels or lymph vessels, they can travel to nearby lymph nodes or distant parts of the body.
+Once they grow into blood vessels or lymph vessels, they can travel to nearby lymph nodes or to distant parts of the body.

-The stage or spread of colorectal cancer depends on how deeply it grows into the wall of the colon and if it has spread to other parts of the body.
+The stage or spread of a colorectal cancer depends on how deeply it grows into the wall and if it has spread to other parts of the body.
 To learn about the symptoms of colon cancer, click here.